kkfnui/kkfnui.github.io/_posts/2015-11-23-weekend-with-snow.md

 - Summary
 ---

 It's a beatiful weekend.
 Snow all day.
-I nerver experienced such a bigger snow.
+I nerver experienced such a heavy snow.

 Photos for mark.